Rosalind M. Simmons

 What are the biggest challenges or opportunities in your field right now?

-As a Financial Coach and Chaplain, I believe that the biggest challenge to financial coaching is creating partnerships with churches and megachurches to provide financial recovery training.
+As a Financial Coach and Chaplain, I believe that the biggest challenge to financial coaching is creating partnerships with healthcare systems and churches to provide financial recovery training.
 Why is it necessary?
-This is a critical need because there are thousands of women attending church (37 mega churches in Houston alone) that are struggling to navigate job loss, divorce, unstable income and the risk of homelessness.
+This is a critical need because there are 3,000 individuals are newly diagnosed with cancer every month in Houston alone.
+MD Anderson Cancer Institute treats 1.7 million cancer patients a year.
+And there are 37 mega churches in Houston alone) with women that are struggling to navigate job loss, divorce, unstable income and the risk of homelessness.

 Establishing a financial training partnership is challenging because historically churches have not addressed finances within the church.
 Financial recovery training is outside of the church’s ability to provide.
 Nevertheless, speaking as a chaplain, taking care of our members is the mission.
 Providing access to certified Faith-based financial training is a solution to a nation-wide problem.